WireSeed/FlipperZero-RogueMaster/ReadMe.md

 - Removed Setting Migration Code
 - [Desktop Settings works externally as FAP (By RogueMaster)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/commit/2fca5f243885a2cce69a5f26eb7e6ac1c72a1da3)
 - [RFID: HiTag: minor memory correction in decoder_feed #634 (By blackvault88)](https://github.com/blackvault88/flipperzero-firmware-blackvault/commit/d8704f69673dbfd40b3478e019b5f15c14a8efe6)
+- Removed Dolphin Backup & Dolphin Restorer apps.
+They are no longer wanted/needed, out-dated on file locations, Dolphin Trainer can now fix levels, and most settings are switched to store on SD.

 <a name="release">